An under-fulfilled photographic prospect22nd February 2017

 In hindsight, it appeared that I was being every photographic possibility but the one that brought me to Loughrigg Fell in the first place.
 At times, the sun shone brightly on nearby eastern fells like Red Screes, High Pike, Low Pike and Heron Pike.
 Looking at the resulting photos now is some recompense for the fact that the repeat of that grand view over Grasmere towards Dunmail Rise was laden with too much shadow for my liking.

 That presence of cloud shadow did not deter me from having a go at capturing the scene before me.
-It was as I dropped down from Loughrigg Fell to the road that take me to the nearest YHA hostel, that any spotlighting really came to a halt.
-The cloud thickened and the sky darkened all the while as I made my way to my lodgings for the night.
+It was as I dropped down from Loughrigg Fell to the road that took me to the nearest YHA hostel, that any spotlighting really came to a halt.
+The clouds thickened, and the sky darkened all the while as I made my way to my lodgings for the night.

-It still was raining well when I rose the next morning so the atmosphere felt rather melancholic and autumnal.
+It still was raining well when I rose the next morning, so the atmosphere felt rather melancholic and autumnal.
 In order to late the rain pass, I dallied after breakfast while packing together my things.
 It was not to be so I walked along the minor road to Grasmere in the rain.
-Traffic was light and I was well equipped with waterproofs so the hike was no chore.
-The peace and quite was more than a compensation.
+Traffic was light and I was well-equipped with waterproofs, so the hike was no chore.
+The peace and quiet was more than a compensation.
 If the sun had been out instead, it even could have been quite special in its own way though I suspect that Elterwater would have drawn me instead.

 Return train journey between Macclesfield and Windermere.
 Bus service 555 or 599 from Windermere to Ambleside.
 Bus service 555 or 599 from Grasmere to Windermere.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.